NNPDF/nnpdf/doc/sphinx/source/tutorials/run-fit.md

 where `number_of_trials` is the maximum allowed value of trials required by the fit.
 Usually when running hyperparameter scan we switch-off the MC replica generation so different replicas will correspond to different initial points for the scan, this approach provides faster results.
-We provide the `n3Hyperplot` script to analyse the output of the hyperparameter scan.
+We provide the `vp-hyperoptplot` script to analyse the output of the hyperparameter scan.